BEST Eastern Mediterranean Cruise Deals (2024 + 2025): Cheap & Discount Cruises to the Eastern Mediterranean - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Europe - Eastern Mediterranean.
 Choose from the best cruise deals and specials for Europe - Eastern Mediterranean cruises.
 Save up to 71% on last minute Europe - Eastern Mediterranean cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Europe - Eastern Mediterranean cruises often sail to Barcelona, Athens, Crete, Izmir and Ravenna (Bologna) during their cruise itinerary.
-Europe - Eastern Mediterranean cruises could leave from Piraeus, Barcelona, Bari, Istanbul and Venice.
+Popular Europe - Eastern Mediterranean cruises often sail to Barcelona, Crete, Zadar, Brindisi and Ravenna (Bologna) during their cruise itinerary.
+Europe - Eastern Mediterranean cruises could leave from Ancona, Piraeus, Bari, Istanbul and Venice.
 Most commonly, Europe - Eastern Mediterranean cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.